 VRS investment expenses have increased over time, but this is mostly attributable to the increasing value of assets held in the VRS trust fund (Figure 4).
-Investment expenses increased by an average of 6.9 percent per year, for a total increase of \$130 million since FY17.
-This growth was driven by the increasing size of the trust fund, which grew by an average of 8.6 percent per year over the same five-year period, notwith-standing the slight decline in the value of the trust fund in FY20.
+Investment expenses increased an average of 7.7 percent per year, for a total increase of \$156 million since FY18.
+This growth was driven by the increasing size of the trust fund, which grew an average of 7.0 percent per year over the same five-year period, notwithstanding slight declines in the value of the trust fund in FY20 and FY22.
 VRS investment expenses as a percentage of total trust fund investments remained relatively stable during this period.
 Over the five-year period, investment expenses as a percentage of the total trust fund were between 0.54 percent and 0.62 percent.
 Most of VRS's investment expenses are fees paid to external managers based on the value of the assets they hold.
-As the trust fund grew, so did the value of assets held by external managers and the total fees they were paid.
+As the trust fund grew, so did the value of assets held by external managers and the total fees paid to them.

 VRS investment department expenses represent a small but growing part of overall investment expenses.
-These expenses grew from \$31 million in FY17 to \$39 million in FY21, an increase of 23 percent.
+These expenses grew from \$34 million in FY18 to \$38 million in FY22, an increase of 11 percent.
 The main growth drivers were related to staffing, data subscriptions, and consulting services.
-During this time period, VRS added eight full-time positions in the investment department.
+During this time period, VRS added eight

+^{}Performance figures for the real assets and private equity programs, as well as the private investment partner-ships portfolio, do not reflect managers' actual valuations of these investments as of September 30, 2022, because valuations of private assets have a timing lag behind other assets.
+Instead, performance figures are based on valuations as of June 30, 2022, adjusted for cash flows during the quarter that ended September 30, 2022.

+full-time positions in the investment department.
 In addition, the cost of data feeds increased, and VRS hired a third party to assist with process improvement.
-Although

-\Performance figures for the real assets and private equity programs, as well as the private investment partnerships portfolio, do not reflect managers' actual valuations of these investments as of September 30, 2021 because valuations of private assets have a timing lag behind other assets.
-Instead, performance figures are based on valuations as of June 30, 2021, adjusted for cash flows during the quarter that ended September 30, 2021.

-investment department expenses increased during this time period overall, their growth reflects the expansion of the in-house management group, which generally aligns with total fund growth.
+Although investment department expenses increased during this time period overall, their growth reflects the expansion of the in-house management group, which generally aligns with total fund growth.